Theosophy: Ritual

-The Theosophical Society did not prescribe any specific rituals for adherents to practice.
+The Theosophical Society did not prescribe specific rituals for adherents to practice.
 However, ritualized practices have been established by various Theosophical groups; one such group is the Liberal Catholic Church.
-Another is the meetings of the United Lodge of Theosophy, which has been characterized as having a "quasi-sacred and quasi-liturgical" character.
+Another is the meetings of the United Lodge of Theosophists, which has been characterized as having a "quasi-sacred and quasi-liturgical" character.

 Historical development

 The Theosophical Society was largely the creation of two individuals: Helena Blavatsky and Henry Steel Olcott.
 Established Christianity in the United States was experiencing challenges in the second half of the nineteenth century, a result of rapid urbanization and industrialization, high rates of immigration, and the growing understanding of evolutionary theory which challenged traditional Christian accounts of history.
 Various new religious communities were established in different parts of the country, among them the Free Religious Association, New Thought, Christian Science, and Spiritualism.
-Theosophy would inherit the idea – then popular in the United States – that emphasized the idea of free will and the inevitability of progress, including on a spiritual level.
+Theosophy would inherit the idea—then popular in the United States—that emphasized the idea of free will and the inevitability of progress, including on a spiritual level.
 It was also influenced by a growing knowledge about Asian religions in the United States.

 Prior to her arrival in the United States, Blavatsky had experience with esoteric currents such as Spiritualism.

 It was through Spiritualism that Blavatsky and Olcott met.

 In 1884, Olcott established the first Scottish lodge, in Edinburgh.

 In 1980, Campbell noted that Theosophical books were selling at record levels.

 In the United States, Judge had been devoting himself to the promotion of Theosophy with little success.